Drones are tackling everything from disease control to vacuuming up ocean waste to delivering pizza, and more.

 Drones could enhance the digital coaching experience by following users as they exercise and collecting video data of their workouts.
 There are already several consumer drones on the market that can be programmed to follow their owners, including FlyPro‘s XEagle Sport drone, DJI’s Mavic Pro, and Ehang‘s Ghostdrone 2.0.

 For the visually impaired, drones could make exercise programs more accessible.
 In 2015, an associate professor of computer science at the University of Nevada, Reno’s Human Plus Lab built a prototype drone that guides blind runners.
 The drone — which guides runners by sound — is equipped with one camera that follows the lines around the track and one that focuses on a marker on the runner’s shirt.
 It flies approximately 10 feet in front of the runner, and can adjust its speed to the runner’s pace.

 Online food ordering and delivery services are enabling fast casual restaurants to downsize their physical locations and lower real estate expenses, but delivery commission costs are still weighing down profits.
 Some restaurants are looking to use drones for faster, cheaper delivery.

-Iceland-based AHA, an e-commerce platform with a food delivery feature similar to Grubhub, partnered with Israeli drone logistics company Flytrex in August 2017 to set up a small delivery route in Reykjavik.
-AHA and Flytrex use hexacopters to deliver food directly across a bay of the North Atlantic Ocean that delivery drivers normally have to circumvent, significantly cutting delivery time.
+Iceland-based AHA, an e-commerce platform with a food delivery service similar to Grubhub, partnered with Israeli drone logistics company Flytrex in August 2017 to set up a small delivery route in Reykjavik.
+AHA and Flytrex use drones to deliver food directly across a bay of the North Atlantic Ocean that delivery drivers normally have to circumvent, significantly cutting delivery time.
 The company plans to add more delivery routes in the future.